EMDK/docs/edge/source/api/payment/PaymentDevice-DataListener.md

 **Parameters:**

-data - Payment data Object.
-Based on the type of the data
+`data` - Payment data Object.
+Based on the type of the data, this
+            object can type cast to corresponding data class to obtain the data.

 **Returns:**